Homemade Syrup for Digestive Problems

-The majority of homemade syrups that we know are made with ingredients that help us fight off colds, soar throats, coughs and allergies.
-However, in this article we’re going to teach you how to make a homemade recipe that will help treat digestive problems.
+The majority of homemade syrups that we know are made with ingredients that help us fight off colds, sore throats, coughs and allergies.
+However, in this article we’re going to teach you how to make a homemade syrup for digestive problems.

 Below, learn how to make this simple remedy in order to stop flatulence, bloating, heartburn, heavy digestion and other digestive problems.

 We need the following ingredients and amounts to make this homemade syrup: